joyvchen/joyvchen.github.io/reading.md

 </div>

 ## Articles
+* <a href="http://ideas.ted.com/2014/10/21/how-cultures-around-the-world-make-decisions/" target="_blank">How Cultures Around the World Make Decisions</a> by Amy S. Choi
+* <a href="http://blog.intercom.io/the-end-of-apps-as-we-know-them/" target="_blank">The End of Apps As We Know Them</a> by Paul Adams
 * <a href="http://www.slideshare.net/Altimeter/the-collaborative-economy" target="_blank">The Collaborative Economy</a> by Jeremiah Owyang
 * <a href="http://www.newyorker.com/magazine/2014/01/13/making-it-2" target="_blank">Making It</a> by Evgeny Morozov
 * <a href="http://sethbannon.com/mistakes-you-should-never-make" target="_blank">Mistakes You Should Never Make</a> by Seth Bannon
 * <a href="http://www.nytimes.com/2014/07/12/upshot/uber-lyft-and-a-road-map-for-reinventing-the-ride.html?smid=tw-nytimes&_r=0" target="_blank">Uber, Lyft and a Road Map for Reinventing the Ride</a> by Neil Irwin
 * <a href="https://medium.com/message/how-tinder-co-founder-whitney-wolfe-hacked-metcalfes-law-f607dddbde66" target="_blank">How Tinder co-founder Whitney Wolfe hacked Metcalfe's Law</a> by Clive Thompson
-* <a href="http://www.economist.com/news/briefing/21606795-todays-young-people-are-held-be-alienated-unhappy-violent-failures-they-are-proving?fsrc=scn/tw_ec/oh_you_pretty_things" target="_blank">The Staid Young</a> by The Economist
-* <a href="http://jacobian.org/writing/unlimited-vacation/" target="_blank">The Limits of Unlimited Vacation</a> by Jacob Kaplan-Moss
-* <a href="https://medium.com/@Bosefina/this-is-water-give-the-liberal-arts-majors-a-chance-38acd7635cd" target="_blank">This is Water - give the liberal arts majors a chance</a> by Bo Ren